paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-085-pilots.md

 (2) notifies the Secretary of that fact.

-**(c)** For the Saint Lawrence Seaway, the Secretary may not delegate the authority under this section to an agency except the Saint Lawrence Seaway Development Corporation.
+**(c)** For the Saint Lawrence Seaway, the Secretary may not delegate the authority under this section to an agency except the Great Lakes St. Lawrence Seaway Development Corporation.

 **(d)** A person violating this section or a regulation prescribed under this section is liable to the United States Government for a civil penalty of not more than $25,000.
 Each day of a continuing violation is a separate violation.
 The vessel also is liable in rem for the penalty.